lino-framework/book/docs/specs/checkdata.rst

 Showing all problems
 ====================

-The demo database deliberately contains some data problems.
-In the web interface you can select :menuselection:`Explorer --> System --> Data problems` to see them.
+In the web interface you can select :menuselection:`Explorer --> System --> Data problems` to see all problems.

 ..
     >>> show_menu_path(checkdata.AllProblems)
     Explorer --> System --> Data problems

+The demo database deliberately contains some data problems.

 >>> rt.show(checkdata.AllProblems)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF